Pensacola, Florida: United States

 In the final stages of the War of 1812, American troops launched an offensive on Pensacola against the Spanish and British garrisons protecting the city, which surrendered after two days of fighting.
-Pensacola was conquered again by the USA in 1818.
-In 1819, Spain and the United States negotiated the Adams–Onís Treaty, by which Spain recognised the American control over Florida in exchange of the American recognition of Spanish control over Texas.
-A Spanish census of 1820 indicated 181 households in the town, with a third of mixed-blood.
+Pensacola was conquered again by the US in 1818.
+In 1819, Spain and the United States negotiated the Adams–Onís Treaty, by which Spain recognized the American control over Florida in exchange of the American recognition of Spanish control over Texas.
+A Spanish census of 1820 indicated 181 households in the town, with a third being of mixed blood.
 The people were predominantly French and Spanish Creole.
 Indians in the area were noted through records, travelers' accounts, and paintings of the era, including some by George Washington Sully and George Catlin.
 Creek women were also recorded in marriages to Spanish men, in court records or deeds.

 In 1821, with Andrew Jackson as provisional governor, Pensacola became part of the United States.
-The Creek continued to interact with European Americans and African Americans, but the dominant whites increasingly imposed their binary racial classifications: white and black ("colored", within which were included free people of color, including Indians).
+The city was officially incorporated as a municipality in 1822.
+The Creek continued to interact with European Americans and African Americans, but the dominant Whites increasingly imposed their binary racial classifications: white and black ("colored", within which were included free people of color, including Indians).
 However, American Indians and mestizos were identified separately in court and Catholic church records, and as Indians in censuses up until 1840, attesting to their presence in the society.
 After that, the Creek were not separately identified as Indian, but the people did not disappear.
-Even after removal of many Seminole to Indian Territory, Indians, often of mixed-race but culturally identifying as Muskogean, lived throughout Florida.
+Even after removal of many Seminole to Indian Territory, Indians, often of mixed race, but culturally identifying as Muskogean, lived throughout Florida.